clawpack/doc/doc/googleearth_plotting.rst

     plotaxes.ylimits = [0,17500]

-The mapping function will be called to map gauge data locations, regions boundaries and patch boundaries (all of which are specified in computational coordinates in a `setrun.py` file) so that that they will all show up in Google Earth.
+The mapping function will be used to position PNG Overlays, locate gauge placemarks, and plot patch and region boundaries on the Google Earth browser.

 Publishing your results